buffet/kiwmi/README.md

 kiwmi specifically does not enforce any logic, allowing for the creation of Lua-scripted behaviors, making arduous tasks such as modal window management become a breeze.
 New users should be aware of the  steep learning curve present, however this will be reduced as the project matures.

+Got any questions or want to discuss something?
+Join us in [#kiwmi on irc.libera.chat](https://web.libera.chat/gamja/?channels=#kiwmi)!

 ## Documentation